hexcoder5394/my_website/README.md

 # my_website
-This is repo for my official website
+This is repositery for my official website

+The site is temporary.. more features will be added soon.